 "Tokyo Taxi Association-TAKKUN" is an official Tokyo Hire-Taxi Association app.
 It exceeds the boundaries of taxi companies and allows you to easily call taxis that run through Tokyo.

-\It can be used in Tokyo's 23 wards, Musashino, and Mitaka.
+It can be used in Tokyo's 23 wards, Musashino, Mitaka, and Tama area.